 It’s probably been a few years since many of us flipped through the yellow pages.
 But one thing hasn’t changed: We still need a way to learn about businesses.

 Enter the internet.
-Now if we want to find a martial arts school in our area, the first step for most of us is to hop online and enter “Brazilian jiu-jitsu gym” or the actual business name in the search bar.
+Now if we want to find a martial arts school in our area, the first step for most of us is to hop online and enter “Brazilian jiu-jitsu gym”.

-If you own a martial arts school or BJJ gym and you’re wondering if you really need a website, here are some basic things to know about having a site and how it can help attract more students.
+If you own a martial arts school and wondering if you really need a website, the answer is yes.
+Here are some basic things to know about having a site and how it can help attract more students.

 It’s your virtual brochure.